 The adapter's Setup Wizard will guide you through the installation procedures for Windows 7, Windows Vista, and Windows XP.
-The procedures in different systems are quite similar, therefore here takes the procedures in Windows XP for example.
+The procedures in different systems are quite similar, therefore here takes the procedures in Windows 7 for example.

 Insert the Resource CD into your CD-ROM drive, and the window below will appear.
-Select model TL-WN881ND.
+Select model TL-WDN3200.
 There will be a menu including: Install Driver&Utility and User Guide.
 Click Install Driver&Utility to begin.

-The InstallShield Wizard window will appear.
+2. The InstallShield Wizard window will appear.
 Click Next to continue.

 Choose a setup type.
 It is recommended to select Install TP-LINK Wireless Configuration Utility and Driver.
-Selecting Install Driver Only will only install driver.
+Selecting Install Driver Only will only install driver and you will not be able to manage the networks through TP-LINK configuration utility.
 Click Next to continue.